 And finally, if you are a breastfeeding parent, swaddling can interfere with the breastfeeding relationship.
 Babies need their arms and hands to explore in order to find the breast, and restricting hand movement can make latching, and breastfeeding in general, much more difficult.

 So if I’ve now convinced you as to why I don’t recommend swaddling to my clients, you’re probably thinking, what am I going to do instead?
 Here are a few tips to help get through the newborn stage without swaddling:

-If you are struggling with your infant's sleep, I am always here to help!
-Click here to book you free discovery call.
+If you are struggling with your infant’s sleep, I am always here to help!
+Click here to book your free discovery call.